 The photo archives of the French Institute of Pondicherry began to develop in 1956 and the collection is still being constantly enriched, fulfilling the will of their founder, Jean Filliozat, to build a database for the study of religious art in South India.
+All the photos taken upto 1999 are under the joint copyright of IFP and Ecole Française d’Extrême Orient.

 The photo archives of IFP now contain more than 160,000 photographs and are a unique resource for visual information about South India in the second half of the twentieth century, particularly its temple art.
 Among the richest to be found in these archives are images of stone sculptures, bronze statues, paintings, tower views, architectural details, wooden carvings on temple chariots, prehistoric rock-art painting, palaces, jewellery and carvings in ivory.
 Mention should also be made of its street-scapes of Pondicherry, much of whose colonial period architecture is under threat or has recently disappeared.